Flora Reviews… The Mint Julep Murders (Southern Ghost Hunter Mysteries #8) by Angie Fox

 I would recommend this book to anyone who enjoys ‘cozy mysteries’ with a paranormal focus.

 So, has my review of THE MINT JULEP MURDERS (SOUTHERN GHOST HUNTER MYSTERIES #8) encouraged you to find out more?
 I really hope so.
-Just click on any of the links below to check out the book yourself or to find out more about the author.
+Just click on any of the links below to check out the book yourself.
+Keep reading to find out more about the series and its author.

 Thank you for reading my review, enjoy the rest of your day.